 Actually Minoxidil was used to treat hypertension, high blood pressure.
 It acts as a vasodilator, stimulating blood vessels to dilate.
 This vasodilator effect improves blood flow in the body, so does hypertension.

-Interestingly, patients experience unexpected hair growth when taking the medicine.
+Interestingly, some patients experienced unexpected hair growth with the medicine.
 For this reason, then some studies analyzed this potent side effect and today we commonly use it for hair loss treatment.
 It is already approved by the FDA.